psg-titech/apris-2023-experiments/eval1/README.md

 * Source meter mode
 * Supply voltage: 3.3V
-* Sampling paramter : 10^5 samples per second and 300 seconds
+* Sampling paramter : 10^5 samples per second for 300 seconds
 * Enabled Digital Channel 0.

 ### Measurement
-After evaluation boards powered on, Theremin automatically starts to work.
+After the evaluation board powered on, the Theremin automatically starts to work.

 ### Charts Output
 `csv-cut.pl` is a program for cutting the raw result.